Say No For Numbers & Special Characters When Naming A Brand

-As we always insist, brand naming is an important process that makes your business a successful one.
-If you choose a successful brand name it becomes the first step of a successful business journey.
-As the quotation suggests, if you need your brand name to be a word of mouth, your brand name must be a perfect pick.
+As we all know, naming your brand is an important process that makes your business stand out.
+If you choose a perfect brand name, it becomes the first step of a successful business journey.
+As the above quote says, your brand name must be perfect if you need to reach customers by word of mouth.

 - Hard To Memorize And Pronounce